britram/rains-prototype/draft-trammell-rains-protocol.md

 ## Query Message Section body {#cbor-query}

 A Query body is a map.
 Queries MUST contain the the token (2), query-name (8), query-contexts (9), and query-types (10) keys.
-Queries MAY contain query-opts (13) and query-expires (12) keys.
+Queries MAY contain the query- expires (12) and query-opts (13) keys.

-The value of the token (2) key, is a byte array off maximum length
+The value of the token (2) key, is a byte array of maximum length
 32. Future messages or notifications containing answers to this query MUST contain this token, if present.
 See {{cbor-tokens}}.